joshuaSYSS/joshuaSYSS.github.io/index.md

 # TEACHINGS 📎
 - Programming & Mathematics, OpenLearn Create (Sep 2025)
 - PALSI Leader, CityUHK (Semester A, 2025/26)
-  * Performed exceptionally in the course MA1200 Calculus and Basic Linear Algebra I, and is invited by the Department of Mathematics
+  * Performed exceptionally in the course MA1200 Calculus and Basic Linear Algebra I, and was invited by the Department of Mathematics

 # AFFILIATED WEBSITES 🌐
 - [Github.com/joshuaSYSS](https://github.com/joshuaSYSS)